What Is a Potager Garden (And Why It’s the Only One You Need)

 Potagers are also beautiful to look at.
 Plants are placed together to contrast or enhance the color or shape of one another and that just makes for a more interesting and pleasing effect.

-To Improve Overall Health
+To Improve Our Health

 Growing a garden and interacting with nature in your own backyard is one of the best stress-relievers.
 Spending time looking at and caring for a garden can improve mood, and lessen depression and anxiety.